kynetx/Fuse-API/installation_instructions.md

 ## Authorize the Fuse account with Carvoyant

 Fuse uses [Carvoyant](http://carvoyant.com) to provision devices, run the virtual mobile network that connects them, and run the backend servers for talking to the devices.
 After much debate, we've determined that at this point Carvoyant needs to be known to users because they may have to authorize Fuse to work with Carvoyant from time to time (when tokens break).
 Consequently, users will have to take the extra step of creating a Carvoyant account.

+*This step is subject to change.
+Specifically, it may be incorporated into other steps or go away altogether.*

 1. Create an account at Carvoyant with the following command:

+	Fuse.createCarvoyantAccount({"username": "<username>", "password":"<password>"}, show_res)

+This will create an account at Carvoyant with the username and password you provide using the profile elements from the fleet owner.

+Creating an account also creates initial Carvoyant credentials.
+These are stored in the fleet pico for later use in communicating with Carvoyant.

 The user is now provisioned and their Fuse Fleet is linked to Carvoyant.

-# Adding a vehicle
+# Adding a Vehicle

 Now we can add some vehicles.